 Among the highly anticipated events of the end of senior year of high school are prom, senior day, graduation and the distribution of the yearbook.
 The first three of these events usually come with much fanfare, while the yearbook is often simply delivered during homeroom.

-The distribution of yearbook, however, is just as important a day to the future graduates as the other occasions and should be celebrated as such.
+The distribution of yearbook is just as important to future graduates and should be celebrated as such.
 And, since most students are asked to pay for these keepsakes, some schools have begun to honor the significance of this day by hosting a yearbook signing party.
 If you’re on the committee that is planning one of these events at the school or wish to host a yearbook signing party at another location, these ideas may be just what you need to create a memorable event.

 Sign and Dine

 Distribute the yearbooks at a special senior breakfast, paid for by the senior class, PTA or with outside donations.
 Serve light breakfast fare and then pass out the yearbooks, allowing some time for kids to flip through them, exchange and sign.

 Crazy Pen Exchange

 Have students bring a unique pen to the yearbook signing party.
 The kids must exchange the pen for a yearbook.
 All of the collected pens are then randomly distributed for students to use to sign one another’s yearbooks.

 Sure, the yearbook is filled with photos of the kids throughout the school years, but this occasion is one that should be documented as well.
 Set up a photo booth at the party so kids can have a little fun making, even more, memories to tuck in between the flaps of their yearbooks.

 If the senior prom has a theme, you can go with the same theme for the yearbook signing party.
 It can help to streamline the planning process since you can utilize many of the same ideas to create a mini-prom for the yearbook signing party.
 You can even host this event as a before prom party.